Tarsiciosh/EssentialFeed/NOTES.md

 - pass a selection closure also in the FeedViewAdapter init (stored in a property also)
 - in FeedUIComposer:
-- pass the selection to the FeedViewAdapter selection TS [notifies ...]
+- pass the selection to the FeedViewAdapter selection TS [notifies selection handler on image selection]
-- the idea now is to write an acceptance test for the navigation
+- the idea now is to write an acceptance test to test the navigation
-- in FeedAcceptanceTests
+- in FeedAcceptanceTests:
 T) test_onFeedImageSelection_displaysComments
-let comments = showCommentsForFirstImage() (comments represent the UI) XCTAssertEquals(comments.numberOfRenderedComments(), 1)
+let comments = showCommentsForFirstImage() (comments is the ListViewController - represent the UI) XCTAssertEquals(comments.numberOfRenderedComments(), 1)
 - create the helper showCommentsForFirstImage -> ListViewController let feed = launch(httpClient: .online(response), store: .empty)  (launch the app online)